About BBC Studioworks

 Zonewave, one of Frequency’s enlisted Cel-Fi certified installation partners, conducted the survey and found that the external signal quality and strength was at a sufficient level which Cel-Fi could utilise to enable the deployment of a reliable, stable solution inside the building.
 The survey also identified suitable cable routes from the roof down into the building and the use of existing cable trays and trunking to minimise disruption.

 Armed with all information from the survey, the proposal to BBC Studioworks recommended Cel-Fi Quatra as the best fit and most cost-effective solution to boost the mobile coverage across all floors and all networks internally.
-Due to the length of cable runs and the internal coverage requirements, it was clear that Cel-Fi Quatra would be the ideal solution to deliver the in-building quality needed.
-In addition, the ability for the system to be brought online and remotely managed was an important factor for BBC Studioworks.

 Once installed, the all-network Cel-Fi Quatra solution consisted of 14 x Quatra NU, 53 x Quatra CU and 4 x external MIMO antennas spread over 16 positions throughout the building, with the external antennas mounted on the roof of Studio TC1.